Nair Brigade: Origin and history

+During the Travancore period, feudal power declined, and many Nair soldiers were reorganized as Nair Brigade or Travancore Army under the newly formed Travancore kingdom, Its headquarters were in Thiruvanthapuram City.

 Nair Brigade defeated the Dutch army with the Travancore army in 1741 at the Battle of Colachel and captured the Dutch commander Captain Eustachius De Lannoy.

 Marthanda Varma agreed to spare the Dutch captain's life on the condition that he joined his army and trained his soldiers on modern lines.